 Only 14 of the colleges surveyed received green light ratings, the rating given to schools whose written policies did not threaten free speech.

-UNC-CH received the yellow light rating because many of its written procedures are “vague” and could be interpreted as campus censorship, Harris said.“Because of (several policies’) vague wording, it is also difficult for students to know exactly what is prohibited and what is allowed, which leads to a chilling effect on student speech,” she said.
+UNC-CH received the yellow light rating because many of its written procedures are “vague” and could be interpreted as campus censorship, Harris said.

 An example of one of these policies is the University’s Instrument of Student Governance — a policy that governs the Honor Court’s actions.
 The policy prohibits conduct that “abuses … or otherwise interferes with another so as to adversely affect academic pursuits.”